 - The Herbal Medicine-Maker’s Handbook by James Green: This book is an indispensable guide for first-time medicine makers.

 - Herbal Medicine from the Heart of the Earth by Sharol Marie Tilgner: A fantastic resource for all herbalists, this book lists how to prepare teas, tinctures, herbal baths, glycerates, capsules, compresses, and fermentations, as well as how to collect and store herbs.
-Moreover, it includes a helpful chart that clarifies which percentage of alcohol to use with different herbs, along with a length set of monographs and an organ system based formulary.
+Moreover, it includes a helpful chart that clarifies which percentage of alcohol to use with different herbs, along with a lengthy set of monographs and an organ system based formulary.

 - Making Plant Medicine by Richo Cech, 4th edition: This book is a down-to-earth and easy to follow guide for preparing plant medicine.